 - Air-Vent Passageway:355: You said we'd be able to use the air conditioning vents.
 They're six inches by four inches.

 Yorick: Yeah, well, I overestimated the amount of... air this place might need...

 - The scene happens with a random woman shopkeeper who refuses to sell her capuchin monkey to Toyota (who believes it is Ampersand).
 The capuchin is later shown in this pose with the unlucky shopkeeper's head.

-- Yorick does actually hold a skull in the catacombs of Paris while contemplating that one can not tell the difference between men and women with just bones (although in reality an anatomist can do just that).
+- Yorick does actually hold a skull in the catacombs of Paris while contemplating that one cannot tell the difference between men and women with just bones (although in reality an anatomist can do just that).

 - All Part of the Show: Inverted with the play in Japan.
 The teenage hecklers are a part of the performance.

 - Alternate History: All but two male mammals, embryos, and even sperm die on July 17, 2002.

 - Amazon Brigade: Every armed group/organization by default.
 The best example is probably the IDF special forces led by Alter; the actual Daughters of the Amazon are fairly disorganized and gang-like.

 - Answer Cut: "What's long and hard and full of semen?"
 Next panel: A submarine.

 - Apocalypse How: A large portion of the drama throughout the series is driven by the question of whether how severe an apocalypse it's going to be.
 At the very least, it's going to be a societal disruption (civilization is forced to undergo massive changes, but ultimately survives), and at worst it's going to be a slow-motion version of outright human extinction.
 The Distant Finale reveals that it is the former.